yzhedwin/PeerCode/assignments/assignment_3/README.md

 After cloning the project in your personal device, navigate the directory to ay2324s1-course-assessment-g33/assignments/assignment_3 using `cd` commands in the terminal.

 Within the project directory, create an environment file (.env.local).
-You can request for the environment file containing our API secrets from our group over email, at woobt123@gmail.com.
+You can request the environment file containing our API secrets from our group over email, at woobt123@gmail.com.
-This allows you to access mongoDB, Firebase, and AWS RDS servers.
+This allows you to access MongoDB, Firebase, and AWS RDS servers.

 In the project directory, you can run:

 ### `npm i`

 This installs the necessary node module packages key to running the assignment.
-Please ensure that your node version is set to version 16, with npm version set to version 8.
+Please ensure that your node version is set to version 16, with the npm version set to version 8.

 ### `npm start`